NicolasRestrep/223_course/homework/sv_chapter_4.md

 ## $ genres       <chr> "Drama,Mystery,Sci-Fi", "Adventure,Drama,Mystery", "Adven…
 ```

 We notice that each row is a season-title pair.
-THen we get the average rating for that season of that show, and the correspoding genre.
+Then we get the average rating for that season of that show, and the corresponding genre.

 The first thing that we are going to look at is how rating develops across seasons, for different genres.
 To do this, we need shows that have lasted a while.
 The following bit of code counts how many seasons each show has and then keeps those shows that have had 5 seasons or more.